voluntarixrepublica/faqsrepublica/_posts/2017-11-14-FAQ-About-Catalan-Republic.md

 In Spain there is no debate: the Constitution is above everything else, even above the Declaration of Human Rights.
 But in the international scene there are different opinions.
 For instance, [Alfred de Zayas](https://dezayasalfred.wordpress.com/2017/09/23/media-statement-violation-of-the-right-of-self-determination-of-the-catalan-people/), a ["UN Independent Expert on the Promotion of a Democratic and Equitable International Order"](http://www.ohchr.org/EN/Issues/IntOrder/Pages/IEInternationalorderIndex.aspx) says "cease interfering with the exercise of fundamental democratic rights, including the rights of freedom of expression, freedom of assembly and association, and the non-derogable right of the self-determination of all peoples.", or [Craig Murray](https://www.craigmurray.org.uk/archives/2017/10/obliged-reconsider-support-european-union/), former british ambassador, says "The rights conferred by the UN Charter are inalienable.
 A people can never give up its right of self-determination.".

+### Is there not "rule of law" in Spain?
+Is there not separation of powers?

+The higher level judges of the Spanish courts are chosen by the government.
+They should choose someone impartial, but for some trials that's not the case, and we know their verdicts even before they're sentenced.

+When a trial is not going how the Popular Party wants, they change the judge.
+They've done that several times.

+Also some recordings came to light recently, where the Minister of Interior cin his office an be heard conspiring against political opponents, giving orders to find dirt about them, leak information to the press (it didn't matter if the information was false), considering blackmail, and saying things like "don't worry about that dossier, **the public prosecutor will tune it up for you**".
+When this recordings came to light, they made sure there was no investigation, not only about the contents of the conversation, but also not about why the Minister was recorded in his own office, and then the data was leaked.

+According to those facts and some more, separation of powers in Spain is highly disputable.

 ### Are there political prisoners in Spain?

 This is a highly controversial issue.
 But before getting into details, we must keep in mind no government has ever acknowledged imprisoning people for their ideals, or having "political prisoners".
 All governments always say the imprisoned people deserve deserve to be because they broke one law or another, so we wouldn't expect a different answer from the Spanish government.
 Gandhi was "bringing or attempting to excite disaffection towards His Majesty's Government established by law in British India", Mandela was accused of "sabotage and conspiracy to violently overthrow the government", and so on.